5 Tips to Get Your Global Entry Interview Scheduled Faster

 If you’ve got some domestic trips coming up, check out the list of enrollment centers nationwide and see what might fit into your travels.
 Head down to your interview after you land or schedule it well ahead of your departing flight to return home.
 Or even sneak in during a layover!

 Let’s say your nearest enrollment center doesn’t have interviews available for months, but you’re making a trip to Miami.
-Well, you’re in luck, because the interview schedule at Miami (MIA) airport is wide open for the next few months.
+You never know, the interview schedule at Miami (MIA) airport might be wide open.

 Check out your travel calendar, go through the list of enrollment centers and see what you could make work.